7 Tips for Including Your Dog in Engagement Photos (Colorado & Beyond)

 With that said, adding a pet to the mix can be a bit tricky if not handled with care.
-Fear not, though!
-As an Idaho wedding photographer, I have plenty of experience with this.
+Fear not, though, I have plenty of experience with this.
 I've created this guide to help you rock your engagement session and include your dog while doing it!

 A couple cuddling on the beach with their Australian Shepherd